Learn about NetApp accounts

 Workspace Admin: Can create and manage resources in the assigned workspace.

 Compliance Viewer: Can only view Cloud Data Sense compliance information and generate reports for systems that they have permission to access.

 SnapCenter Admin: Can use the SnapCenter Service to create application consistent backups and restore data using those backups.
 This service is currently in Beta.

-In Cloud Manager, a workspace isolates any number of working environments from other working environments.
+In BlueXP, a workspace isolates any number of working environments from other working environments.
 Workspace Admins can’t access the working environments in a workspace unless the Account Admin associates the admin with that workspace.

-A Connector enables Cloud Manager to manage resources and processes within your public cloud environment.
+A Connector enables BlueXP to manage resources and processes within your public cloud environment.
 The Connector runs on a virtual machine instance that you deploy in your cloud provider, or on an on-prem host that you configured.

 You can use a Connector with more than one NetApp cloud data service.
-For example, if you already have a Connector for Cloud Manager, you can select it when you set up the Cloud Tiering service.
+For example, if you’re using a Connector to manage Cloud Volumes ONTAP, you can use that same Connector with another service like Cloud Tiering.